 Natalie smiled.
 She'd really hoped Kelsey would like it.
 Leaving the fireball in midair, she had it rapidly change colors, before flying it in circles around her head a few times.
 It returned to the center of the table and vanished in a puff of smoke that she conjured up deliberately.
-A moment later, just as Kelly opened her mouth to say something else, Natalie picked a book at random off the shelf behind her and floated it onto the table, where it landed with a thump.
+A moment later, just as Kelsey opened her mouth to say something else, Natalie picked a book at random off the shelf behind her and floated it onto the table, where it landed with a thump.

 "Whoah," Steven murmured.